nic-gibson/hub-queue/src/main/ml-modules/root/components/queue/README.md

 An event consists of some metadata, a task specific payload and a list of URIs.
 The metadata includes a name used to identify a process that can handle the payload.

-Both synchronous and asynchronous execution follow the same path
-    1) Mark the event as in progress
-    2) Create an anonymous function to wrap the function that does the following
-       1) In a separate transaction mark the event as in progress including a timestamp
-       2) Find the function to execute and get a reference to it
-       3) Execute the function wrapped in a try/catch
-       4) Mark as failed if an error occurs, write an audit

 ## Permissions

-Queue documents are assigned permissions.
-The update permission is assigned to the first defined role of
+Queue documents are restricted such that only users with the `queue-writer` role may access them.
+The name of this role can be redefined using the `queueWriterRole` gradle property.
+If not defined permission is assigned to the first defined role of
-    * `comQueueWriterRole`
     * `mlFlowOperatorRole`
     * `rest-writer`

-The read permission is assigned to the first defined role of
-    * `comQueueReaderRole`
-    * `mlFlowOperatorRole`
-    * `rest-reader`

-Additional permissions can be assigned using the `comQueuePermissions` gradle property.
-This must consist of comma separated role name, capability pairs (e.g. "rest-writer,update,rest-reader,read")
+Functions which directly access the queue documents are amped to ensure they can access the documents.

 ## Queue Executor definition